sabrins7/URL-Shortener-App/README.md

 Getting Started
 These instructions will guide you through the process of deploying the project to your own AWS environment.
+Deploy the Backend:

+1.Deploy the Backend
+This command deploys the Lambda functions, creates the DynamoDB table, and sets up the PI Gateway.
+Before running, you may need to set environment variables for your specific AWS region or other configurations.

+Bash
+serverless deploy

+2.Upload the Frontend Files:
+After deployment, you will get the API Gateway URL.
+Update your frontend JavaScript code with this new endpoint.
+Then, upload your static frontend files to the designated S3 bucket.

+Bash
+aws s3 sync frontend/ s3://your-s3-bucket-name --acl public-read

 Prerequisites